 You’ve decided to raise your child bilingually: either by using another language at home or enrolling them in a class at school.
-You would like their learning to be in a comfortable environment, without pressure or educational constraints.
-This requires planning and patience.
+Their learning must be given in a comfortable environment, without pressure or educational constraints, this requires planning and patience.

 You want your child to learn foreign languages as soon as possible in order to offer him a rich linguistic background.
 For them to be comfortable in this language in any circumstances, and be able to practice it with others, nothing can be better than playing, learning, singing and having fun with children their own age !

 The satisfaction of seeing your child communicate better and better in your language

 - Being part of an expat family or of one with multiple nationalities has become common place nowadays.
 You would register your child in a local school for them to learn the local language. or enroll your child in a school that offers learning in your language.
 In either case, Super Lexi supports these children by helping them practice this new language.

 - The ability to pass on languages amongst parents who come from different countries, generally works as follows: one parent, one language.
 The child will realise that separate languages are being spoken and will learn them naturally.

 Super Lexi addresses this issue by specialising on the language development of bilingual children.

 Activities will help your child develop their potential and become more independant

 Super Lexi, a personal story

 I’m also mam of a little girl and I speak to her in Spanish.
-This language is minoritary in our family because she is going to the kinder garden and will be in a school in French.
+This language is minoritary in our family because she was going to the kinder garden and goes in a school in French.